Canning Town money mule gets suspended jail sentence after church conned out of £100k

 "Ignorance is not an excuse and could land you before the courts," he added.

 Andrews, 43, was jailed for three years for money laundering.
-Twum-Barima and Doyle were each sentenced to six month prison sentences suspended for two years.
+Doyle was sentenced to a six month prison sentence suspended for two years.

 Olanrewaju got a nine month prison sentence, suspended for two years.

 If you value what this story gives you, please consider supporting the Newham Recorder.
 Click the link in the orange box above for details.